runtimeverification/k/k-distribution/k-tutorial/1_basic/02_basics/README.md

 **rewrite operator** `=>`, and a **right-hand side**.
 The left-hand side contains the name of the function and zero or more **patterns** corresponding to the parameters of the function.
-The right-hand side is another pattern specifying the "formula" to compute the output value of the function for those parameters.
+The right-hand side is another pattern specifying the term representing the output value of the function for those parameters.
 Then, we can read the rule as follows: if the function is called with arguments that **match** the patterns on the left-hand side, then the function will return the value of the pattern on the right-hand side.